Joy-it-code/kustomize-demo/README.md

 ## 4: Apply Pod to Kubernetes:

-- Apply your Pod to the mini-cluster:
+- Apply Pod to the mini-cluster:
 ```
 kubectl apply -f mypod.yaml
 ```